 Each speaker comes packaged in a plastic container that is probably more analogous to that of candy than a consumer electronic.
 It’s fun, and well represents the product and its cost of $60.

-At the base of each speaker are buttons for pausing/playing and increasing the speaker’s volume.
+At the base of each of this top Bluetooth speaker are buttons for pausing/playing and increasing the speaker’s volume.
 Underneath is a rubberized button to power it on, and a switch to select mono, left channel or right channel.
 Creating a stereo pair requires that you hold down the power button on each speaker – make sure one is set to L and the other to R – for 5 seconds.
 If the stereo pairing is completed you’ll hear a steel drum noise.
 In my testing, pairing takes about 20-30 seconds – you’ll hear a rapid succession of tones between each speaker indicating that the HMDX Pluses are talking to each other.

 Pairing a phone or tablet to a HMDX Plus is as easy as turning the speaker, or speakers on and selecting the profile from your device’s Bluetooth menu.
 Make sure that the HMDX Plus is set to mono if you plan on using just one speaker, otherwise the Bluetooth pairing process won’t work.
 That said, the HMDX Plus speaker pairs extremely quickly, and surprisingly is one of the fastest and easiest I’ve tested.
 That isn’t to say pairing a Bluetooth speaker is challenging, but even the tech averse have managed to pair their phone with this speaker(s) in a matter of seconds; there is no Bluetooth button to push or a combination of buttons to hold.